Dates for the 2024 Summer Workshop

 Do you play an instrument?
 Have you written a funny skit or song?
 Do you juggle or dance?
 We would love to see your special talents at the Summer Workshop!
 Over the years, our Open Mic Night has become a favorite workshop tradition for our attendees and we enjoy seeing our student writers’ additional talents on display.

-In order to be considered for participation, you must submit your act by 11:59 p.m.
-Central on May 19, 2023.
+In order to be considered for participation, you must submit your act by 11:59 PM Central Time on May 10, 2024.
 (We do not accept submissions via email or any other method.)

 What Should I Bring?